Moving In or Out of an Apartment in North Vancouver: Elevator and Strata Tips

 Step 1: Contact Strata Early

-Notify strata as soon as your move date is confirmed.
+Notify strata as soon as your move date is confirmed — ideally at least one week in advance.

 Step 2: Book the Elevator